-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).
+- 5. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:
+- 6. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

 - operational service under the VEA;

 - peacekeeping service under the VEA;

 - hazardous service under the VEA;

 - British nuclear test defence service under the VEA;

 - warlike service under the MRCA;

 - non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting chronic pancreatitis or death from chronic pancreatitis, with the circumstances of that service.
+before it can be said that a reasonable hypothesis has been raised connecting chronic venous insufficiency of the lower limb or varicose veins of the lower limb or death from chronic venous insufficiency of the lower limb or varicose veins of the lower limb, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.